Deploying apps

 Deploying an app

-To deploy a Rails app that doesn’t require a backing service:
+To deploy a Rails app that does not require a backing service:

 Put the code for your Rails app into a local directory (for example, by checking it out of version control).